-Last month, the president issued a presidential memorandum that resulted in allowing deferral of the withholding, deposit, and payment of the employee portion of the Social Security tax.
+Last September, a presidential memorandum was issued that allowed the deferral of the withholding, deposit, and payment of the employee portion of the Social Security tax.

 The executive order went into effect September 1, 2020, and guidance issued by the IRS placed the responsibility of deferral and repayment on employers.